aza024/fileshare/README.md

 - Public Hosting: FileShare is not publically hosted.
 To prepare for hosting, legal research into storing user files needs to be completed, along with functionallity changes to support a more significant user-base.

 Credits:
+- Special thanks to Justin Castilla and Dalton Hart for their incredible instruction, support, and advice during General Assembly's Web Development Immersive Bootcamp.
-- Pexels.com for stock images,
+- Pexels.com for stock images
-- Fontawesome.com for icons,
+- Fontawesome.com for icons
 - CodyHouse.com for modal tutorial